Kaua‘i News

 Ocean conditions

-Hawai‘i Department of Health Clean Water Branch issued a brown water advisory for the entire island.
-Beach users are advised to stay our of waters that appear brown or murky, especially following storms or heavy rain.
+The Hawai’i Department of Health Clean Water Branch has issued a Brown Water Advisory for the island of Kaua’i.
+The Department of Health advises beach users to stay our of waters when the water appears brown or murky, especially following storms or heavy rain.

 Stay tuned to local media broadcast channels for the most up-to-date information.
 Visit the National Weather Service Honolulu Forecast Office website or call the automated weather line at 808-245-6001 for the most recent information about advisories, watches and warnings issued for your area as well as other forecast information.